Rethinking Scientific Modeling: Toward Physically Consistent and Simulation-Executable Programmatic Generation: Supplementary Ablation Studies

 Experimental results indicate that incorporating Part 3 not only enhances code executability but also significantly increases the success rate under stringent engineering constraints.
 Notably, this improvement does not arise from superficial normalization of output formats, but rather from the model’s deeper assimilation of real failure patterns.
 By learning to recognize low-level syntactic errors, misuse of application programming interfaces, and the underlying causes of structurally unstable configurations, the model can proactively avoid fragile modeling decisions during the generation process, thereby producing more robust candidate solutions.
 This enriched and higher-quality solution space provides a strong foundation for the subsequent GRPO stage, enabling the reinforcement learning procedure to identify optimal trade-offs between physical constraints and regulatory objectives more efficiently.
-These effects ultimately manifest as concurrent improvements across multiple key evaluation indicators.